XiniDev/deadconn/README.md

 # 🌉 DBridger

-**The Secure Legacy AI Gateway.** DBridger bridges the gap between old-world databases and modern AI Agents (Claude, ChatGPT, etc.) using the Model Context Protocol (MCP).
+**The Secure Legacy AI Gateway.** DBridger bridges the gap between old-world databases and modern AI Agents using the Model Context Protocol (MCP).

 ## 🚀 Features